anna-jeongah/graduate_employment_prediction/README.md

 ```
 ### Execution
 Export the lca_data results from the LCA R code, as a csv.
 Read in this csv in the first code block of python notebook.

+## Logistic Regression - Installation/Usage
+Install R

+###Packages

+install.packages("dplyr")
+install.packages("mice")
+install.packages("car")
+install.packages("pROC")
+install.packages("caret")
+install.packages("Metrics")
+install.packages("survey")

+### Execution
+Go through the code and change pathname for the ngs microdata csv file.

+Ensure that you download the imputed datasets from the imputed_data folder and change the pathnames accordingly for the five imp_data variables within the code.

+Do this for each logistic regression file across the three fields of study.

 ## Random Forest - Installation/Usage
 Install Python